The deadline for the WISE Mentor Application for the 2019-2020 WISE Mentor Position is Friday, January 25th at Midnight.

 - Maintain a cumulative GPA of 2.7 at end of spring semester

-- Will have completed a minimum of 29 credits by Fall 2017
+- Will have completed a minimum of 29 credits by the start of the fall semester

 - Complete all WISE requirements in the Fall and Spring semesters!